leonelpena/collars-take-home-movie-app/README.md

 ## Personal Approach

-I approached this project prioritazing the main features and deepening into them, so I can show my mindset.
-Even thoguh I left some features out, I focused on architecture, good pattern, reusability, and UI planning and design.
+I approached this project prioritizing the main features and deepening into them, so I can show my mindset.
+Even though I left some features out, I focused on architecture, good pattern, reusability, and UI planning and design.
 Hope thorugh my code I transmit my skills: to take perspective, prioritize, planning, focus and execution.

 ## Design